JPBotelho/portfolio/Portfolio/_posts/2021-03-31-MathVisualization.md

 2 Variable parametric surface plotting and triangulation.

 A Mobius Strip is a one-sided surface.
-If you keep going forward in one, you will be on the other side without having crossed an edge.
-It can be rendered using as a parametric surface: Imagine you have a plane (u, v), going from u [0; 2π[ and v [-1; 1].
+If you were to somehow be walking on one, you would be find yourself on the other side of where you started without having crossed an edge.
+It can be implemented as a parametric surface: Imagine you have a plane (u, v), going from u [0; 2π[ and v [-1; 1].
 Given a point in this plane, the parametric surface equations will tell you where it will end up in three dimensions. so from P(u,v) you get P(x,y,z).
 It is essentially a deformation of the plane.
 In order to render it, generate a grid that will correspond to your plane.
-Triangulate it, and then calculate the transformed position for every vertex.
+Triangulate it, as a normal grid.
+Then calculate the transformed position for every vertex.
 The vertices will change place but the triangles will remain the same.

 {:refdef: style="text-align: center;"}
 ![Test](/assets/images/Mobius.png "ageag")